Explore your public lands

 Most recreational activities on District lands are managed by agencies such as the Florida Fish & Wildlife Conservation Commission or other state, federal, county or city governments in partnership with the South Florida Water Management District.
 Most licenses for hunting or fishing must be obtained from the Florida Fish & Wildlife Conservation Commission (FWC).

-To obtain hunting and fishing license, contact the Florida Fish and Wildlife Conservation Commission.
+To obtain hunting and fishing licenses, contact the Florida Fish and Wildlife Conservation Commission.

 Closures and Notices

-- Posted 03/08/2023: The public access gate and bridge along US 27 to STA 2 and the L-6 Levee (Sportsman’s Crossover Boat Ramp) is temporarily closed due to extensive construction activities.
+- Ongoing: The public access gate and bridge along US 27 to STA 2 and the L-6 Levee (Sportsman's Crossover Boat Ramp) is open Saturdays and Sundays and closed Monday thru Friday due to construction activities.

 - Ongoing: The SW levee and the NW levee at the A1 FEB in Palm Beach County are currently closed.
-The SW levee is scheduled to be open by the end of 2023.
+The SW levee will be closed until end of 2025.
+Visitors can view this map of A-1 FEB to avoid areas with construction activities.
 Please check back for updates.